 Besides the new Peppa Pig addition which does require a seperate ticket, LEGOLAND will continue to have changes as the tourist season ramps back up.

-There is still the question of Is LEGOLAND worth it?
-And while there is an entire post detailing the in’s and out’s of what makes it worth it for most, for our family and millions of others that continue to visit this year, the answer is that yes- the park is still worth it even with the changes.
+There is still the question of LEGOLAND being worth it?
+And while there is an entire post detailing the in’s and out’s of what makes it worth it for most, for our family and millions of others that continue to visit this year, the answer is that yes- the park is still worth it.

 Which brings us to our next biggest question- that of a Budget Vacation.
 It’s only normal as we see lots of upheaval in both the economy and these unprecedented times- what and how can you have fun and have it on a budget?
 That answer is less clear, but we highly recommend reading this Budget LEGOLAND Orlando Guide for those of you looking to make this an economical trip.